Home

 Have children write down as many things that begin like the first sound in their name.
 (Try this on the first day of school and share it with your students on the last day of school.
 They are always surprised by how many words they "weren't able to write" on the first day of school!

 During the first few weeks of school, CVC and CVCC words are added to the Word Wall.
 Using a flashlight, turn off all of the lights, sing the song, and shine the flashlight on a word.
 Have a child say the sounds in that word and put them together to "read" the word.
 Repeat this song and shine on another word to be read!
+Our first grader students love interactive reading activities like this.

 Have your children read each word and draw pictures to match the words.
 Each CVC reading activity page is sorted by medial sound.